-Step 11: In the Processor window, set 1 processor and 2 core count for the Win2000 virtual machine and continue.
+Step 11: In the Processor window, set 1 processor and two core counts for the Win2000 virtual machine and continue.

-Step 12: In the Memory window, select and configure 2 GB RAM size for Win2000.
+Step 12: Select and configure the 2 GB RAM size for Win2000 in the Memory window.

 Step 13: In the Network Type window, select the NAT type to use a different IP block than your host’s IP block and continue.